elicia4/networking-notes/README.md

 # Notes on Networking

-These are notes on networking guides.
+These are notes on networking guides from various Youtube sources, random guides on the internet, tips from forums and generally from anywhere.